ivan-hc/AM/README.md

  `-q {KEYWORD}`

+ `-q --pkg {PROGRAM1} {PROGRAM2}`

  DESCRIPTION:	Can be used to search for keywords and terms in the list of available applications packages to display matches.
 This can be useful if you are looking for applications having a specific feature.
+Add the suboption "--pkg" to search only the names of one or more apps.
  ___________________________________________________________________________

  `-r`, `remove`